Board of Directors

 Dungse Jampal Norbu

-Dungse Jampal Norbu is the son and dharma heir of Dzigar Kongtrul Rinpoche.
-Rinpoche is the founder of Mangala Shri Bhuti and a lineage holder of the Dzogchen Longchen Nyingtik tradition.
-When Dungse Jampal was still an infant, Kyabje Dilgo Khyentse Rinpoche, Dzigar Kongtrul Rinpoche’s root teacher, instructed Kongtrul Rinpoche to train Dungse la to uphold and continue Kongtrul Rinpoche’s lineage.
-With life-long guidance from Kongtrul Rinpoche, particularly in traditional Buddhist shedra studies in India and the US, Dungse-la now teaches widely as well as engages in an annual 100-day long retreat at Longchen Jigme Samten Ling.
+Dungse Jampal Norbu is the son and dharma heir of Dzigar Kongtrul Rinpoche, the founder of Mangala Shri Bhuti and a lineage holder of the Dzogchen Longchen Nyingtik tradition.
+When Dungse Jampal was still an infant, Kyabje Dilgo Khyentse Rinpoche, Dzigar Kongtrul Rinpoche’s root teacher, instructed Kongtrul Rinpoche to train Dungse-la to uphold and continue Kongtrul Rinpoche’s lineage.
+With life-long guidance from Kongtrul Rinpoche, particularly in traditional Buddhist shedra studies in India and the U.S., Dungse-la now teaches widely as well as engaging in an annual 100-day long retreat at Longchen Jigme Samten Ling.

 James R. Doty, M.D. is a Professor of Neurosurgery at Stanford University School of Medicine and is the Founder and Director of the Center for Compassion and Altruism Research and Education (CCARE) at Stanford University.
 The CCARE, of which His Holiness the Dalai Lama is the founding benefactor, aims to support rigorous research on compassion.
 Dr. Doty collaborates with scientists from a number of disciplines examining the neural bases for compassion and altruism.

-Dr. Doty is also an inventor, entrepreneur and a philanthropist.
-As a philanthropist, he supports a number of charitable organizations focused on peace and healthcare throughout the world.
+Dr Doty is also an inventor, entrepreneur and a philanthropist.
+As a philanthropist, he supports a number of charitable organisations focused on peace and healthcare throughout the world.
 Additionally, he supports a variety of research initiatives and has provided scholarships and endowed chairs at multiple universities.
-He serves on the board of a number of non-profit organizations including as Chairman of the Dalai Lama Foundation and is on the International Advisory Board of the Council of the Parliament of the World’s Religions.
+He serves on the board of a number of non-profit organisations including as Chairman of the Dalai Lama Foundation and is on the International Advisory Board of the Council of the Parliament of the World’s Religions.

 Joah McGee